PatMiekina/programming_jokes/README.md

 and then run

 `npm run cypress:open`

+Alternatively run `npx cypress run` to run the tests in the console.

 4. In the launchpad choose the testing method - we are interested in end-to-end testing (E2E)
 ![Choose Testing Method](https://docs.cypress.io/_nuxt/img/choose-testing-type.a397de3.png)